Sustainable Weight Loss: 12 Key Habits

 Take your time to chew, enjoy the flavors, and listen to your body’s signals.
 When you eat slowly, you give your brain time to recognize when you’re full.
 This helps prevent overeating and makes meals more satisfying.

 Try putting your fork down between bites and focus on the experience of eating.
 You may find that you eat less but feel more content.
-Mindful eating also helps you appreciate food and build a healthier relationship with eating over time.

 Aim for 30 minutes of movement most days - Swimming Counts - swimmer with white swim cap and black letters